flyingbird93/MILNet/README.md

-# MILNet
-Multiple image joint learning for image aesthetic assessment
+# Multiple image joint learning for image aesthetic assessment（MILNet）

 This repository contains a pytorch implementation of the paper "Multiple Images Joint Learning for Image Aesthetic Assessment"(Subject to TMM)